DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/installRMS.rst

 Testing the RMS
 ===============

-This section is to be executed with a proxy with `dirac_user` group.
+This section is to be executed with a proxy with `dirac_data` group.

 The test we are going to do consists in transferring a file from one storage element to another, using the RequestExecutingAgent.